ben-kemister/k3s-setup-ansible/README.md

 * [pad92/ansible-alpine](https://github.com/pad92/docker-ansible-alpine) - Docker image to run ansible
 * [PyratLabs/ansible-role-k3s](https://github.com/PyratLabs/ansible-role-k3s?tab=readme-ov-file) - k3s Ansible role

+## TODO

+1. Create playbook to install nfs-common on the nodes (needed for NFS volumes)

 ## Pre-requisites

 To run the ansible playbooks in this repository you will need: